ovalhub/pyicu/README.md

 Components for Unicode C++ library (ICU).

 PyICU is a project maintained by the Open Source Applications Foundation.
+The PyICU homepage is: http://pyicu.osafoundation.org Its source is hosted on GitHub: https://github.com/ovalhub/pyicu

 The ICU homepage is: http://site.icu-project.org/